Commissioning and improvements of the instrumentation and launch of the scientific exploitation of OARPAF, the Regional Astronomical Observatory of the Antola Park: Teaching and outreach

 Since the beginning, events for schools and the general public have been organized at \oarpaf, and had a big success.
 The astrophile association Urania is in charge of events for primary school kids and the citizens, while ORSA manages events for high-school and University students.
 So far, only events requiring the physical presence at the Observatory have been organized because the telescope can only be operated in local mode.

 Data taken with the telescope have been used for teaching purposes in events for high school and third age students and pictures taken with the telescope have been shown in various events and festivals.
-Several students of the faculty of physics made use of the telescope and its instruments to perform their master degree theses (ORSA), actually greatly contributing to the commissioning and the verification of the scientific potential~\cite{Righi2015, Cabona2016, Nicolosi2019}.
-We expect that, when the facility will be operated from remote, the amount of events and the number of participants will significantly increase.
+Several students of the faculty of physics made use of the telescope and its instruments to perform their master degree theses, actually greatly contributing to the commissioning and the verification of the scientific potential~\cite{Righi2015, Cabona2016, Nicolosi2019}.
+We expect that, when the facility will be operated remotely, the number of events and the number of participants will significantly increase and it will also involve potential users of other time zones.